-The other week, my friend Ashley over at RVinspiration.com wrote about the moves that Keystone are making to upgrade their RV interior decor.
+The other week, my friend Ashley over at RVinspiration.com wrote about the moves that Keystone are making to upgrade their RV interiors.
 They’ve started with the Fuzion toy haulers and the Bullet travel trailers; and they look great!
 Click here to open up a new tab to read the article.

-The response to these new RV interior colors and style has been overwhelmingly positive (we’re not surprised by that, are we!) so hopefully that means more and more RV manufacturers will follow suit.
+The response to these new RV interior decor colors and style has been overwhelmingly positive (we’re not surprised by that, are we!) so hopefully that means more and more RV manufacturers will follow suit.

 So I feel for my North American friends who have a cacophony of brown to choose from.

 Just a look at one decor board for an RV interior reveals a lack of color (except brown) or lightness.

 And, well, I’m no designer, but isn’t that waaay too may patterns for just one space?
 It’s kinda like wearing a polka dot blouse with a floral skirt… it doesn’t work so it shouldn’t be done!

 So surely, there are other big name manufacturers in the USA that have moved on from the brown / beige / all wood / swirls and patterns of the eighties?

 I decided to search, and this post shows you the RV manufacturers that I was able to find.